vsouza/awesome-ios/README.md

  * [RSKGrowingTextView](https://github.com/ruslanskorb/RSKGrowingTextView) - A light-weight UITextView subclass that automatically grows and shrinks. :large_orange_diamond:
  * [RSKPlaceholderTextView](https://github.com/ruslanskorb/RSKPlaceholderTextView) - A light-weight UITextView subclass that adds support for placeholder. :large_orange_diamond:
  * [StatefulViewController](https://github.com/aschuch/StatefulViewController) - Placeholder views based on content, loading, error or empty states :large_orange_diamond:
- * [SlackTextViewController](https://github.com/slackhq/SlackTextViewController) - A drop-in UIViewController subclass with a growing text input view and other useful messaging features.
  * [MBAutoGrowingTextView](https://github.com/MatejBalantic/MBAutoGrowingTextView) - An auto-layout base UITextView subclass which automatically grows with user input and can be constrained by maximal and minimal height - all without a single line of code
  * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Custom UITextFields effects inspired by Codrops, built using Swift :large_orange_diamond:
  * [Reel Search](https://github.com/Ramotion/reel-search) - RAMReel is a controller that allows you to choose options from a list. :large_orange_diamond: